 I cannot remember where I came across this tip, and I cannot find it now.
 But it’s a lazy trick I use the most.

 When taking photos, place your main subject such that there is an L-shape space around it.
 This is kind of like the Rule of Thirds but way easier to remember and apply.

 Having beautiful photos is great.
 But that is just the first step.
 Your goal is to use the images to build your brand and sell your products.

 So once you have the images, consider whether you should add your logo, tagline, customer reviews, or unique value propositions.
 Then use them on your website, email, social media, ads, and so on.

 On the Pebblely paid plans, you can generate unlimited images.
 So feel free to go wild with it!

-If you have any questions about Pebblely, feel free to email us or ask us in Slack.
+If you have any questions about Pebblely, feel free to email us or ask in our Facebook Group.